alex-emery/montui/README.md

 Use the arrow keys to move between the name or color field to edit.
 Press enter again to commit your changes.

+On the rules page, press n to create new rules, enter to edit an existing rule, and d to delete a rule Pressing r will rerun the categorisation system.

 ## Notes